 MCP server: A step-by-step guide to building from scratch

-As AI revolutionises software development, integrating it within workflow using IDEs like Cursor and Windsurf is becoming normal for developers.
-However, a pain point remains: Integrating tools, external services like API, and local data with IDE / AI.
+As AI continues to revolutionise software development, integrating it within workflow using IDEs like Cursor and Windsurf is becoming normal for developers.
+However, there is still a pain point: integrating tools, external services like APIs, and local data with IDEs/AI.

-Though tools like Function Calling, Tool Calling, and RAG exist, they are painful, time-consuming, and often require domain knowledge.
+Although methods like Function Calling, Tool Calling, and RAG exist, they are often painful, time-consuming, and require domain knowledge.
 What if this process could be simplified?

-The Model Context Protocol (MCP) does just that without breaking a sweat.
-So, what is it, how do I use it, how do I integrate MCP in IDE, and what are some advanced use cases of MCP?
+The Model Context Protocol (MCP) does just that without breaking a sweat💧.
+So, what is it, how to use it, how to integrate MCP in an IDE, and what are some advanced use cases of MCP?

 Let’s find out!